3dem/relion-documents/source/SPA_tutorial/Flexibility.rst

 :Do deformed backprojection?: No

-Running this by pressing the :runbutton:`Continue!` button took xxx hours on one of our 1080s.
+Running this by pressing the :runbutton:`Continue!` button took a bit over an hour on one of our 1080s.

 Deformed backprojection
 -----------------------